Off the Strip: 10 spots to explore beyond Las Vegas

 7. Valley of Fire State Park

 No, the landscape isn't on fire at Nevada's oldest state park about an hour northeast of the Vegas Strip.
-But after one glimpse of the ochre-red Aztec sandstone outcroppings that characterize the 40,000-square-foot area, there's no surprise how the place got its name.
+But after one glimpse of the ochre-red Aztec sandstone outcroppings that characterize the 40,000 acres, there's no surprise how the place got its name.

 The rocks are only one of many attractions.
 Elsewhere in the circa-1935 open space you'll find petrified trees and petroglyphs that some believe are around 2,000 years old, as well as some sandstone cabins dating back to the 1930s and the days of the Civilian Conservation Corps.